VimWorkgroup/workproducts/README.md

 We thought it might be a good a idea to provide a complete [list of key mappings](keymappings/keymappings.md) (:h index) that also shows all free/unused key combinations.
 Just search for "FREE".

+## Overview Editing Commands
+In the last years I noticed that for beginners it's not clear right away that some commands can be combined with motions and text-objects following some rules, which reduces the number of commands to memorize immensely.
+Therefore we created [this overview](editing/editing.md) to visualize the possible combinations.

 ## Solutions
 Especially in the world of coding you come across the same problems over and over again.
 Auto-code-completion, syntax highlighting, jumping to declaration, just to name a few, and that for many languages.
 In this chapter we try to list